 Prevent Multiple Repairs

 Spotty or poor maintenance will lead to unnecessary repair bills.
-Even small issues, like loose drain lines or defective pilot lights, can add up.
+Even small issues, like loose drain lines, water leaking from the furnace or defective pilot lights, can add up.
 And, if you wait for your furnace to break down, we guarantee you’ll pay more than if you catch a problem early.
 A service visit will reveal if your furnace needs attention and keep it running smoothly all winter long.

 How To Prepare Your Furnace For Winter